 This is a great video from Derek Halpern of Social Triggers talking about how to prevent new clients from haggling your rates.
-He also offers a great script of a response to client requests negotiating your rates down.
+He also offers a great script of response to client requests negotiating your rates down.

 We often find ourselves struggling with getting better-paying clients and say ‘Yes’ to those who don’t really appreciate our time, talent and skills.
 It is hard to let a client go when you’re a freelancer and always need money (who doesn’t?!).
-However, it makes sense to invest your time into finding better-paying clients, instead of juggling a million of cheap jobs.
+However, it makes sense to invest your time in finding better-paying clients, instead of juggling a million cheap jobs.

 Don’t get offended if someone tries to get a discount from you – every business deal comes with negotiations.
 But because your clients try to bargain it does not mean that you have to lower your rates for them.

 Don’t try to work with everyone.
 Be selective.
 Don’t be too available.
 Derek suggests to put something in these lines on the contact page of your website:

 “If you know the value of great retouching, please fill out my contact form – maybe we can work together.

 I only have room for 10 projects each month to ensure that I can do my best work for each and every client.
 So contact me today and we can start the conversation.”

 By saying something in those lines you’re demonstrating that you will only provide your best job to your clients and because of that, you can only take a few new clients each month.

 Don’t be afraid to lose a client.
 If someone treats you like you’re a clueless beginner, you should be willing to walk away from such a client.
 There’s no reason to stay and sacrifice your sanity and time to please someone who doesn’t value your work.